The xUnit Test Patterns: Refactoring Test Code book has an ASTOUNDING amount of testing knowledge. The patterns are also at xunitpatterns.com.

 location: Boston

 Is it important that these fixtures are role-based or location based?
-For example: users(:jared) is a developer or that he’s in San Francisco?
+For example: users(:dan) is a developer or that he’s in San Francisco?
 If the former is true, we should rename the fixtures in order to reveal the intention: users(:developer) and users(:designer).

 Since the mass exodus to factories, this testing behavior by Rails developers has been less common.
 What we call “creating objects with factories”, others call creating Fresh Fixtures built using Inline Setup.